imccf/forecastweather/README.md

 ### **Third party lib**

-  1. PageIndicatorView  This lib is used to show cycle icon when page scroll left and right
+  1. PageIndicatorView:  This lib is used to show cycle icon when page scroll left and right

-  2. Glide   This lib is used to show cycle icon when page scroll left and right
+  2. Glide:   This lib is used to show cycle icon when page scroll left and right

-  3. Retrofit This lib is used to internet request
+  3. Retrofit: This lib is used to request data from internet